jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-28/chapter-34.md

-+++
+---
+title: "How the Proceedings at Law Became Secret and Incur Costs"
+heading: "Chapter 34-35"
-title=  "How the Proceedings at Law became secret and incur costs" heading=  "Chapter 34-35" description=  "The Spread of Literacy Allowed Proceedings to be Secret, while the appeals allowed lawsuits to multiply, leading to court fees" date=  2020-03-11 author=  "Montesquieu" image= "/covers/spirit.jpg" linkb=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-30" linkbtext=  "Chapter 30" linkf=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-36" linkftext=  "Chapter 36"
+description: "The Spread of Literacy Allowed Proceedings to be Secret, while the appeals allowed lawsuits to multiply, leading to court fees"
-+++
+image: "/covers/spirit.jpg"
+weight: 76
+author: Montesquieu
+icon: /icons/mont.png
+# date: 2020-03-31
+---

 DUELS had introduced a public form of proceeding.
-Beaumanoir says=
+Beaumanoir says:

 {{< quote >}}
 The witnesses should give their testimony in open court.